galaxyproject/galaxy-cloudman-playbook/README.md

  * *galaxyFS*: the file system used by *Galaxy on the Cloud*; it contains the Galaxy application and all of the Galaxy tools

+Particularly when building the system for the first time, it is advisable to build individual components rather than all the pieces at once because it gives more insight into what is going.

 Machine Image
 -------------
-To build the machine image only, simply run the following command (this will run the build process for all clouds defined in `image.json`, see *Multiple Clouds* above):
+To build the machine image, run the following command (this will run the build process for all clouds defined in `image.json`, see *Multiple Clouds* above):

     packer build [--only amazon-ebs|openstack] image.json